truera/trulens/docs/pull_request_template.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] New Tests
 - [ ] This change requires a documentation update
+- [ ] This change requires re-generating golden test results